CG-ADAMS/Talend-Ansible/ansible/roles/tac/README.md

   To automatically install a license during installation, use `tac_install_license` parameter, for which allowed values are "yes" or "no".
 If the value is "yes", then you need to specify path to license file using parameter `tac_license_file`.
 For example:
   ```
-  tac_install_license: 'no'
+  tac_install_license: 'yes'
   tac_license_file: '/mnt/share/licenses/last.license'
   ```

 Dependencies
 ------------

-The following roles are also used to successfully install and deploy Talend Administrator Center:
+The following roles must be used to successfully install and deploy Talend Administrator Center:
 - java
 - talend-repo
-- tomcat
+- tomcat (must be used if `app_use_talend_tomcat: 'yes'`)

+All necessary roles must be defined before "tac" role, see Example Playbook.

 Example Playbook
 ----------------